Texas Business Entity Search: Complete Guide (2025)

 LLC Naming Rules

-• The name cannot imply an affiliation with a government agency.
+• Your name cannot imply that your business is a government entity.

 • L.L.C.